 \subsection{Evaluation Methods}

 As mentioned in~\cite{confusion_matrix1,confusion_matrix2}, the confusion matrix is typically used to evaluate system performance, especially for intrusion detection systems.
 We denote TP, TN, FP, and FN to be ``True Positive'', ``True Negative'', ``False Positive'', and ``False Negative'', respectively.
-The the Receiver Operator Characteristic (ROC) is created by plotting the TPR over FPR at different thresholds.
-Then, we use Area under the curve (AUC) as the area under the ROC curve to evaluate the performance of the algorithm in the following formulas:
+The Receiver Operator Characteristic (ROC) is created by plotting the TPR over FPR at different thresholds.
+Then, we use Area Under the Curve (AUC) to evaluate the performance of the algorithm in the following formula:

-In our experiment practices, we randomly select samples from original dataset to test the algorithm.
-In this scenario, the $p\_value$ is often used to evaluate the resuts of random tests.
-The $p\_value$ is calculated as the following formula:
+In our experiments, we randomly select samples from original dataset to test the algorithm.
+In this scenario, the $p$-value is often used to evaluate the results of random tests, and is given by

-with $\mu$ is the mean and $\sigma$ is standard deviation.
+in which $\mu$ is the mean and $\sigma$ is the standard deviation.
 The results are calculated by the significant number with the following formula:

-where $Sig$ is the significant number that represents the results of 30 times randomly runs and the confidence of this number is calculated by $conf = 1-p\_value$.
-In a normal situation, the $p\_value$ is marked as confidence when it has values around 0.01 and 0.05 corresponding to the confidence of significant number is around 99\% and 95\%.
+where $Sig$ is the significant number that represents the results of 30 random runs and the confidence of this number is calculated by $conf = 1-p$.
+In a normal situation, $p$ is considered confidence when it has values around 0.01 and 0.05, corresponding to the confidence of significant numbers is around 99\% and 95\%.